Andrettin/Wyrmsun/readme.txt

 - 2 playable civilizations, and a number of non-playable ones
 - 23 quests to play, earning technology points which can be used to obtain new units, buildings and technologies
 - 39 units, 34 buildings and 21 technologies
+- Personal names and traits for units
 - Units can earn experience, being able to upgrade to new unit types or acquire new abilities upon level-up
-- Persistent heroes, who carry over their level and abilities throughout scenarios
+- Persistent heroes, who carry over their level, abilities and items throughout scenarios
-- Personal names and traits for units
+- Possibility to create your own custom persistent heroes
+- Normal, magic-enchanted and unique items drop from your enemies
 - Cave, Conifer Forest, Dungeon, Fairlimbed Forest and Swamp tilesets
 - Dozens of maps of real and fictional locations to choose from, as well as random maps
 - Living environment, with fauna reproduction and predation